mataanin/RetweetBot/README.md

 Journal for [#LTstartups](https://twitter.com/#!/search?q=%23LTstartups) experiment
 ----------------------------------

      3  Dec   Discussion for the hashtag name has started
      8  Dec   1st name chosen
     11  Dec   Dammit!
 We forgot to use the urban dictionary.
     15  Dec   Pivot to another name.
     16  Dec   Scripts put on a crontab
 	18	Dec	  Terminated the script due to naming disputes 7	Aug	  Hashtag is alive... but full of tweets by organisations and local accelerator 8	Aug   Restarting project with a blacklist.
+    16  Aug   Script works!
+Moving blacklist into a separate list

 Requirements
 ------------